Apple's move to Arm processors will change software development for everyone... or will it?

 Beth Fisher

-Producer of DevOps and Docker Talk podcast since 2019.
+Producer of the DevOps and Docker Talk and Agentic DevOps podcasts.
 Assistant producer on Bret Fisher Live show on YouTube.
 Business and proposal writer by trade.

 Editor